flexcrush420/portable-esde-linux/README.md

 # Portable ES-DE for Linux

-A fully self-contained retro gaming bundle — no installation needed.
+A fully self-contained retro gaming bundle.
+Unzip and run — no installation needed.

 ## What is this?